hoel-bagard/pythonmorsels/src/bank_account/README.md

 # [Bank Account](https://www.pythonmorsels.com/exercises/7b02e2aae0634dc4a6f8cec15d1e1a8a)

 ### My notes
-Boring exercise with fairly uninspired instructions (I would say instructions made to induce errors).
+Boring exercise with fairly uninspired instructions (I would even say instructions made to induce errors).
 Nothing to learn for anyone even somewhat familiar with python.\
 Maybe for absolute beginners (as an exercise to introduce classes).

 ### Usage